burningwave/core/docs/index.md

 thread-supplier.poolable-thread-request-timeout=\
 	6000
 ```
-**If in your custom burningwave.static.properties or burningwave.static.default.properties file one of this default properties is not found, the relative default value here in the box above is assumed**.
+**If in your custom burningwave.static.properties file one of this default properties is not found, the relative default value here in the box above is assumed**.
 [Here an example of a **burningwave.static.properties** file.](https://github.com/burningwave/core/blob/master/src/test/resources/burningwave.static.properties#L1)
 <br/>